l7mp/learning-go/99-labs/04-immutability/README.md

    )
    ```

-2. Create a struct, this will become our implementation of the `Client` interface when we add  the methods specified in the interface.
+2. Create a struct, this will become our implementation of the `Client` interface once we add the missing functions.
 The single field called `url` in the `client` struct will store the URL where the key-value store server is available:
    ``` go
    type client struct {
        url string